-As well as providing a unique football environment for over 1,000 veteran players, the Bristol Casuals League is keen to use this to help local charities
+As well as providing a unique football environment for over 1,000 veteran players, the Bristol Corinthians League is keen to use this to help local charities

-The Bristol Casuals League was set up in 1995 as a small, mini-league, by a bunch of over-thirties who fancied the odd game of "organised" football, without the commitment or seriousness of playing in an FA League where chasing superfit teenagers around had lost its appeal.
+The Bristol Corinthians League (formerly the Bristol Casuals League) was set up in 1995 as a small, mini-league, by a bunch of over-thirties who fancied the odd game of "organised" football, without the commitment or seriousness of playing in an FA League where chasing superfit teenagers around had lost its appeal.

 Such was the interest, the league grew and the rest is history.
 Today, with over seventy member teams across Bristol, Somerset, Glos and South Wales, the league is more popular than ever.
 There are five divisions for Over 35's teams, and, in 2015, we set up our first Over 45's division which is rapidly growing.